-Any occupier or, in the case of an unoccupied property, the owner, who has failed to cut their roadside hedges between the prescribed periods of 1st and 15th June or 15th and 30th September or who, having cut the hedge has failed to clear up the cuttings immediately afterwards; or
+Every owner of land bordering a public road, who has failed to cut their roadside hedges between the prescribed periods of 1st and 15th June or 15th and 30th September or who, having cut the hedge has failed to clear up the cuttings immediately afterwards; or

 Any landowner who fails to carry out the duty on him/her to clean a watercourse, clear it of obstructions to ensure it is free flowing or fails to repair the watercourse's banks.

 The Warning Notice will give

 - The landowner, 7 days to cut the hedge or 24 hours to clear the cuttings;

 - The landowner 7 days to clean or clear the watercourse or repair its banks

 before a Civil Penalty Notice is issued.

 If the infringement identified in the Warning Notice is not remedied within these time scales, the Parochial Douzaine will be able to issue a Civil Penalty Notice without any further warning on the 8th day.

 A Civil Penalty Notice imposes an initial fine of £50and an ongoing fine of £5 per day for every day the infringement continues, i.e. for every day the hedge remains uncut or the cutting are not cleared; or, in the case of water courses, every day the water course remains uncleaned or uncleared or the banks unrepaired.